Skip to content

 Loop Who What

-Synthesis Agent + MCP Edits, build, refactors, git
+Synthesis Agent + tools Edits, build, refactors, automation

 Honestly about human message volume

-• lines of work (topic cards, overview/detail) instead of one chaotic chat;
+• lines of work instead of one chaotic chat;

-• clarification batches and threads (0031), not every message = an immediate autonomous sprint;
+• clarification batches and threads, not every message = an immediate autonomous sprint;

-• intent-first and MCP parity — less “wrote in chat / did in palette / agent missed it”;
+• one meaning across surfaces — less “wrote in chat / did in palette / agent missed it”;

-• verification — the human is not required to digest everything; they arbitrate delta, not every token.
+• verification — the human arbitrates delta, not every token.

-If communication is not structured, neither agents nor the IDE will save the day.
+If communication is not structured, neither agents nor IDEs will save the day.
 IOP is about structuring it first.

 Session shape